openmrv/MRV/Formatted/Modules_1/Training_Data_QGIS_m1.2.1.md

 Users should consider the options below and decide a source of reference data that matches the time period and geographic extent of your study region.
 Here, the process is demonstrated for Colombia and for the year 2018.

 **Important Note:** We suggest users starting first with QuickMap Services, as it does not require an external account and is the most straightforward to install.
 Use of Planet and Google Earth Engine provides more flexible reference data, however the plugins are experimental and require accounts with both Earth Engine and Planet.
-If users cannot install any plugins, we suggest they switch to this same tutorial here on OpenMRV for training data collection using Google Earth Engine located under the process "Training Data Collection" and tool "GEE", (Tenneson, 2021).
+If users cannot install any plugins, we suggest they switch to this same tutorial here on OpenMRV for training data collection using Google Earth Engine located under the process "Training Data Collection" and tool "GEE".

 #### 3.3.1 QuickMap Services